jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 Mandarin is really three potential characters in one.
 If Mandarin is in your deck you’ll need to bring your **Behind the Camera** pile with you which includes two copies of **Trevor Slattery** and one copy of **The Ten Rings**.
 When Mandarin gets KO’d, you’ll remove him from the game, shuffle your Behind the Camera pile, and randomly put one of the three cards there into your hand.

 This represents who Mandarin really is – lowly actor or deadly warlord.
 Leave the Behind the Camera pile face down – it’s important that your opponent doesn’t find out who the Mandarin really is until you’re ready to show them.

+## Marvel Required (Equipment)
+Set: S.H.I.E.L.D. vs Hydra
+This set includes four One of a Kind equipment cards – The Nullifier, Book of Vishanti, Darkhold, and Serpent Crown.
+Each of these has the Marvelsymbol on its top right instead of a team affiliation.
+This means in order to play one, you must have a face-up character on your side.
+(The Marvel symbol is on the bottom of
+Marvel character cards.)

 ## Masacre
 Set: Deadpool & Friends